 An accounts payable clerk is the person who pays and reconciles all approved expenditures for an organization, and ensures all expenses are paid in due time.

-The accounts payable clerk’s job description includes processing vendor payments and invoices.
+The accounts payable clerk job description includes processing vendor payments and invoices.

-They provide accurate and prompt responses to both internal and external clients, and assist in checking all invoices and statements for accuracy.
+It also entails providing accurate and prompt responses to both internal and external clients, and assisting in checking all invoices and statements for accuracy.

 The individual will scan, code invoices, and cross references.
 He/she will ensure that approvals for all invoices are obtained.